walterrq/laf_BRIL_2025/README.md

 ```
 python runner_laf.py --plt_path <path_to_the_plt_pickle_files> --dt_path <path_to_the_dt_pickle_files> --fill <fill_number> --year <year_of_the_fill>
 ```

-You can add an extra argument to read the `corrs_all.json` from the path you have it, otherways it will try to read it from `/afs/user/f/fromeo/public/4Tomas/corrs_all.json`
+You can also use the argument `--out` to set the output folder where the `restults` will be `stored.

 The output plot will be stored in the folder `src/results/<year>` with the fill number.